-Haringey Sixth Form College is committed to helping you achieve your goals, whether you want to go on to study at university or get your first job.
-All our our student achievements matters, to highlight just some of the exceptional things our students are achieving:
+Haringey Sixth Form College is committed to helping you achieve your goals, whether you want to go on to study at a university or get your first job.
+All our student achievements matters, to highlight just some of the exceptional things our students are achieving:

 Congratulations to our A-Level students on a yet another set of outstanding results!

 Haringey Sixth Form College celebrated outstanding successes in today’s A-level and AS level results, marking yet another year of excellent academic and personal achievements for students at the college.

 This is the first year of the new A level linear specifications and so the results are very impressive and very pleasing.

 • Students achieving the higher grades is up by 4%